Vermont law provides several ways to establish parentage. They include:

 Filing and Serving the Forms

-If OCS is not involved in your case, file your completed forms with the family division of the Superior Court in the county where you or the other party lives.
-See the Filing Procedures web page for more information about filing.
+Filing means giving the completed forms to the court.
+The Filing Procedures web page has information about filing filing options.
+File your completed forms with the family division of the Superior Court in the county where you or the other party lives.

 You will be required to pay a filing fee.
 If you can't afford the filing fees, you can ask the court to consider waiving them.
 See the Application to Waive Filing Fees and Service Costs web page for more information and forms.